What is w-iLab.t?

 The w-iLab.t testbed is composed of two separate deployments, of which initially only the one called “w-iLab.t Zwijnaarde” will be available through the Fed4FIRE federation for the first round of open call experiments.
 This testbed is intended for Wi-Fi and sensor networking experimentation.
-It is located in Zwijnaarde, a district of Ghent, and belongs to iMinds.
+It is located in Ghent and belongs to imec.

 It can be found in an unmanned utility room (size: 66m x 22.5m).
 As opposed to the other w-Ilab deployment (called w-iLab Office) where people work and where there are also operational wireless networks (WLAN, DECT phones) installed, there is a lot less external radio interference in the Zwijnaarde deployment.
 At this location, hardware is hosted at 60 spots.
 Every spot is equipped with: